avoidwork/retsu/README.md

 # retsu

-retsu is an Array micro library focused on speed.
+retsu is an Array library for Client or Server, focused on providing useful functions, and speed.
+It implements popular Array methods from Ruby.

 [![build status](https://secure.travis-ci.org/avoidwork/retsu.svg)](http://travis-ci.org/avoidwork/retsu)